AN6.40 Two young boys looking up at Ronald Moody’s Midonz. 1939 : box LN4

 Adelyn D. Breeskin.
 People Photograph Collection, Box 4, Folder 14, PCP4_14_001_s.

 Adelyn D. Breeskin is appointed Acting Director from 1942 to 1947, then Director from 1947 to 1962.
 Breeskin played a major role in expanding the breadth of the BMA’s collection and the building to house it.
-She also secured the museum’s international reputation by ensuring Claribel and Etta Cone’s collection would stay in Baltimore.
+She also secured the Museum’s international reputation by ensuring Claribel and Etta Cone’s collection would stay in Baltimore.

 1946